QUESTION IMAGE

 a ramp leading into a building makes a 15° angle with the ground. the end of the ramp is 10 feet from the base of the building (along the ground). approximately how long is the ramp? round to the nearest tenth.
 10.3 feet 10.4 feet 13.2 feet 38.6 feet

-Step1: Identify the trig - ratio
+Step1: Identify the trigonometric relationship

-Step2: Solve for $h$
+Step2: Solve for the hypotenuse \(c\)

 Snap & solve any problem in the app